wtumber/com519_project/documentation.md

 * Visiting any update/:id page returns the error `blog.css cannot be applied`.
 This means blog.css does not get applied to update-guide.ejs, however the page still functions as normal.
 * Heroku did not recognise the buildpack for this project.
 In this case the fix was to simply define the buildpack manually using `heroku buildpacks:set heroku/nodejs`.

+### **Future Iterations of Dambry**
+Future iterations of the application and updates must include updates to the recommenders collection.
+Ideally, a recommender group should have the opportunity to be private or invite only, with an administrator of the recommender group to control access.

+As with all social sites, Dambry would be susceptible to shameless [self-promotion tactics](https://kenji.ai/).
+It is for this reason that I envisioned Dambry to be an internal application for an organisation.
+A large, multi-disciplinary organisation could use the site to promote both internal and external resources which they recommend to upskill staff.
+In this example, a recommender could be a team within an organisation that is highly specialised but looking to enable learning on a larger scale.

 ## Conclusions and reflection
 One issue which I had not anticipated was following naming conventions.
 I was developing in R and Python concurrently during this project, and therefore I notice that at times I have inadvertently used a mixture of camelCase, BigCamelCase (as with R), and snake_case (as with Python).